Handsome Dan: Handsome Dan XVI

 Handsome Dan XVI was chosen on 26 April 2005.
 Magnificent Mugsy Rangoon, a Bulldog from Hamden, Connecticut, was picked by a five-person panel for his gregarious personality, large size (69 pounds), good health, and his ability to deal with the raucous Yale Precision Marching Band.

 At the auditions, Mugsy gained great favor by focusing on a crimson blanket (representing Harvard) versus the stuffed-toy tiger (representing Princeton University).
 "We beat Princeton three of four years," said Jeff Mroz, Yale's quarterback.
 "We want to beat Harvard."

 Mugsy is owned by Bob Sansone, a North Haven middle school teacher.

 At his first Harvard-Yale Game in 2005, Handsome Dan XVI was briefly stolen by a pair of Harvard undergraduates, in response to a Yale student stealing the Harvard flag and running across the field back to the Yale side with it.
 The two lured him into the Harvard student section of the Yale Bowl as he chewed a toy depicting a Harvard football player.
 Yale University Police recovered him, unharmed but without his Yale sweater, a few minutes later.

-Handsome Dans traditionally reign for a lifetime, but Mugsy is still living with owner Bob Sansone in Hamden.
+Handsome Dans traditionally reign for a lifetime, but Mugsy retired and lived with his owner Bob Sansone in Hamden.